 When visiting Antelope Island State Park, visitors can take part in a number of night-time activities:

-- Star Parties – During the summer months, the Park partners with the Ogden Astronomical Society to offer public star parties.
+- Star Parties – During the summer months, the Park partners with the Ogden Astronomical Society to offer public star parties, where you can also enjoy night sky photography for those who are interested.

-- Astronomy Programs – Throughout the year, park staff offers public astronomy programs incorporating indoor discussions and outdoor night sky observations.
+- Astronomy Programs – Throughout the year, park staff offers public astronomy programs, night sky photography classes, and other dark sky events, incorporating indoor discussions and outdoor night sky observations.
 Look for programs under the Events tab.

-- Star-gazing – Bring your family and spend the evening gazing up at the night sky.
+- Star-gazing – Bring your family camping and spend the evening gazing up at the night sky.

 How to Enjoy the Night Sky at Antelope Island

 Camping is available year-round and is a great way to enjoy and explore the night sky.
+Over 80 campsites offer something for everyone, from primitive backcountry campsites, to partial hookup RV sites.
 If you plan on camping over a weekend, reservations are strongly recommended.
 Check our camping page for more information.

 Additional Dark Sky Resources and Publications